 While you're here, there's so much to do.
 Tour the Fruit Loop and visit local orchards and farms.
 Get out on the water on the wild and scenic Columbia River.

 Enjoy evergreen forests, waterfalls and mountain biking and hiking trails.

 Check out the live music scene and taste local micro brews or locally grown wines.

 Give back to Rotary - in our community, or yours.

-Annual events - COMMUNITY SERVICe
+Annual events SUPPORT COMMUNITY CAUSES

-Peace Poles are hard to miss, standing 7 feet tall - containing the words “May Peace Prevail on Earth.”
-The Hood River Peace Pole was planted at Jackson Park inscribed in eight languages, representing the countries of our exchange students through the years - English, Spanish, Chinese, Thai, French, Indian, Danish, and Swiss.
+We planted two Hood River Peace Poles this year - one shown here at Jackson Park.
+This pole is inscribed in eight languages, representing the countries of our exchange students through the years - English, Spanish, Chinese, Thai, French, Indian, Danish, and Swiss.

-Peace Poles initially started in the country of Japan, and have spread worldwide with many distinguished dedicators including Mother Theresa, the Dalai Lama, Pope John Paul II, Coretta Scott King, and the Presidents of many countries.
+Peace Poles initially started in the country of Japan, and have spread worldwide with dedicators including Mother Theresa, the Dalai Lama, Pope John Paul II, Coretta Scott King, and the Presidents of many countries.